 The positive net income reported on the income statement also causes an increase in the corporation's retained earnings (a component of stockholders' equity).
 A negative net income (a net loss) will cause a decrease in retained earnings.
 This provides a link between a corporation's income statement and its balance sheet.

-Net income is also one part of a corporation's comprehensive income.
-The other part is other comprehensive income, which will be discussed shortly.
+Net income is also one component of a corporation's comprehensive income.
+The other component is other comprehensive income, which will be discussed shortly.

 Earnings Per Share (EPS)

 When a corporation's shares of stock are publicly traded, the income statement must display the earnings per share of common stock or EPS.

 The number of shares of common stock is the weighted-average number of common shares that were outstanding during the accounting period.
 Therefore, if a corporation repurchases some of its shares of stock, the number of shares outstanding will decrease and the earnings per share will likely increase.